juronja/homelab-configs/Proxmox/proxmox-configs.md

 ```
 At this point, you must power off hp4 and ensure that it will not power on again (in the network) with its current configuration.

-2. Set the quorum votes to the last node to 1.
+2. IMPORTANT: Set the quorum votes on the last node to 1!!

 ```bash
 pvecm expected 1